enrique-lozano/SnackScan/README.md

   <h3 align="center">SnackScan - Official repository</h3>

   <p>
     Welcome to the official repository of the most complete purchase management application in the market.
-In this repository you can collaborate with the project by helping us to complete translations or information about additives.
-You can also ask questions, make suggestions, report errors...
+In this repository you can collaborate with the project by helping us to complete translations or information about additives. <br/> <br/>You can also ask questions, make suggestions, report errors...
 For all that, check the following <a href="https://github.com/enriqueloz88/SnackScan/issues">link</a>.
 There you will see a list of suggestions for improvement, as well as known bugs.
 You can add new issues, as long as no other user has already posted the same issue.
   </p>
 </p>